koendv/paste_dispenser/README.md

 ![](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/paste_dispenser_front.png)

 This is a controller board for [solder paste dispensers](https://www.thingiverse.com/thing:1119914).
-The controller supports unipolar and bipolar stepper motors, a foot pedal switch, an OLED display, and a menu system.
+The controller supports unipolar and bipolar stepper motors, a foot pedal switch, an OLED display, a LED that blinks faster when the motor runs faster, and a menu system.
 The board has been designed with easy soldering in mind.

 ## Foot switch

-Dispensing can be initiated either by the *push* button on the dispenser, or by pushing a foot pedal switch.
+Dispensing can be initiated either by pressing the *push* button on the dispenser, or by pushing down a foot pedal switch.

 A foot pedal switch has the advantage that it frees up a hand.
 Using a foot switch is also more stable; when pushing a button on the dispenser itself the syringe always moves a little bit.